Updated: September 4, 2024

 There are only a few highways that connect the major cities in Alaska, and they can be difficult to drive on.

 The longest highway in Alaska is the Dalton Highway, which runs for 414 miles from Fairbanks to Deadhorse.
-The highway is mostly gravel and dirt, and it’s only open during the summer months.
+The challenge to shipping in Alaska on this highway is that it is mostly gravel and dirt, and it’s only open during the summer months.

 Truck Size and Weight Regulations in Alaska